 The Rotary Screw Trapping Protocol and Procedure was designed by the RMT for the M&E Program primarily to obtain information on emigrant juvenile anadromous salmonids.
-However, the rotary screw trapping surveys have and will continue to collect information on non-ESA species during the course of the surveys including species composition, abundance, temporal distribution, and size (length and weight) information.
+However, the rotary screw trapping surveys have collected information on non-ESA species during the course of the surveys including species composition, abundance, temporal distribution, and size (length and weight) information.